 The department may seek additional information about you or your application, which may delay completion of the selection process.
 This may be done from within the Commonwealth, even if the sources are not nominated by you as referees.
 The department may also consider information about you or your application that is available through the normal course of business.

-8.4 Who will approve grants?
+8.3 Who will approve grants?

-The Assistant Secretary, Co-ordination and Engagement Branch, the Department of Education, Skills and Employment (the decision maker) decides whether to approve the grant.
+The Assistant Secretary, Co-ordination and Engagement Branch, the Department of Education, Skills and Employment (the decision maker) will make the final decision to approve a grant.